 While there are many great cheap cameras and vlogging reviews for YouTube, if you really want to save money we suggest the Logitech C922x Pro webcam, which you can get for under $100 for all your streaming needs.
 It’s an excellent cam for beginners as it’s easy to use, setup, offers excellent video quality and has over 9,000 4.5 star reviews on Amazon.

-Why We Like It: There are many types of vlogging where you stand or sit in front of your computer – gaming and how-to tutorials both benefit from desktop work.
+#1 Logitech C922x Pro – Best Youtube Cam Under $100WHY WE LIKE IT: There are many types of vlogging where you stand or sit in front of your computer – gaming and how-to tutorials both benefit from desktop work.
 In this case, an affordable webcam upgrade may be all you need, and this Logitech model hits the spot.

 The cam provides automated background replacement and low light recording to help you look your best, and those stereo speakers can also record your voice more clearly than traditional desktop mics can.

 Finally, the tilt and expand design helps you find the right angle, no matter what your computer setup is like.

 You can also bundle the cam with a gaming headset, but of course, this raises the price.
 And speaking of that low price, it’s a great way to get started with your YouTube channel, but you may want to also consider investing in an additional mic for better voice pickup.